 Classic Athens Revival concept

-Athens, a dream among wonderful ruins, as described in a phrase of the French landscape painter, sculptor, architect, archaeologist Louis-François Cassas.
-Athens at that time was a city that survived from raids and invasions since Persian Wars, but its last centuries threat was the sack of its archaeological treasures, especially during Ottoman period.
+Athens, a dream among wonderful ruins, as described in a phrase by the French landscape painter, sculptor, architect, and archaeologist Louis-François Cassas.
+Athens at that time was a city that survived raids and invasions since Persian Wars, but its last century’s threat was the sack of its archaeological treasures, especially during the Ottoman period.
 When westerners firstly visited Ottoman occupied Athens, Romanticism came down to Philhellenism, following neoclassicism, ancient Greek Revival, and absolute trade of antiquities.
-Their Athens neoclassical route was simple: Thisseio, Tower of the Winds, Pnyx, Ancient Agora and definitely Acropolis, until the modern neoclassical building will appear at the Attic land.
+Their Athens neoclassical route was simple: Thisseio, Tower of the Winds, Pnyx, Ancient Agora, and definitely Acropolis, until the modern neoclassical building will appear in the Attic land.

-One of the most famous Philhellenes, Lord Byron (whose statue is at Zappeion today) wrote a poem about that the destruction of Parthenon from Elgin, named the Curse of Minerva, a fantastic dialogue between him and goddess Athena.
-The business of Greek antiquities was the other side of the coin of Greek Revival in Architecture, and it was a global network.
-In order to succesfully trade Greek antiquities, new companies were created, one in Italy in 1807, from Charles Robert Cockerell, an English architect, smuggler, and writer, who arrived in Athens the same year as Lord Byron did, 1811.
+One of the most famous Philhellenes, Lord Byron (whose statue is at Zappeion today) wrote a poem about the destruction of the Parthenon from Elgin, named the Curse of Minerva, a fantastic dialogue between him and goddess Athena.
+The business of Greek antiquities was the other side of the coin of the Greek Revival in architecture, and it was a global network.
+In order to successfully trade Greek antiquities, new companies were created, one in Italy in 1807, by Charles Robert Cockerell, an English architect, smuggler, and writer, who arrived in Athens the same year as Lord Byron did, 1811.
 In order to excavate Greece and send antiquities to the European market, involving English, French, Germans, Austrians, and more.
-Their goal was basically Aigina, Olympia and Figalia.
+Their goal was basically Aegina, Olympia, and Figalia.
 Their initial base was in Athens, at the home of Louis François Sébastien Fauvel who was selling items but also guiding people around and providing information.

 Athens as an independent city

-Athens suffered a lot one again from wars with Ottomans.
+Athens suffered a lot once again from wars with the Ottomans.
 After liberation, architects and foreigners of all professions helped to reconstruct a city that was ruined.
 All this effort is today under the term of neoclassical Athens.

-You can explore this part of Athens history at Athens University history museum.
+You can explore this part of Athens’s history at the Athens University’s history museum.

-Athens today hosts events such as Athens Marathon, Olympic Flame Ceremony, Athens Festival and more international events that show the city’s cosmopolitan characther.
+Athens today hosts events such as Athens Marathon, Olympic Flame Ceremony, Athens Festival, and more international events that show the city’s cosmopolitan character.